 Cynics might say that NASA's main motive for the Gemini spacecraft was to keep space exploration in the public eye during the years between Project Mercury and Project Apollo.
 While that may have played a role, NASA also used Project Gemini to gather important information and prove that vehicles in space could dock together.
 Without this experience, it's doubtful that NASA could have succeeded in achieving Kennedy's vision.

-To learn more about space exploration and other topics, blast off to the links on the next page.
+To learn more about space exploration and other topics, blast off to the links below.